The early total was set at 8 (O: -110 | U: -110).The Reds (62-99) lead the series 2-0 after winning 3-2 on Tuesday, thei...

 Where did the Chicago Cubs finish the season?

-The Chicago Cubs finished the 2020 MLB season in first place in the National League Central.
+The Chicago Cubs finished the 2022 MLB season in third place in the National League Central.

 How many games did the Chicago Cubs win?